 Attending every class is mandatory.
 Class attendance entails being prepared, present, and attentive for the entire class period.
-Two or fewer absence (excused or unexcused) is OK without losing the class attendance points (5 points), but you will lose the inclass quiz points for those absence(s).
-Three absences will lose your class attendance points (5 points).
-Four or more absences in total will result in U in the course.
+One or two absences (excused or unexcused) is OK without losing the class attendance points (5 points), but you will lose the inclass quiz points for those absence(s).
+Three or four absences will lose all your class attendance points (5 points).
+Five or more absences in total will result in U in the course.
 For each absence, the student is responsible for catching up with all covered materials and assignments.